What is brain surgery?

 - blood clots

-- damage to protective tissue (dura)
+- damage to the protective tissue called the “dura”

-- nerve damage
+- nerve damage or nerve irritation

-- pressure after injury
+- pressure after head injury

 - skull fracture

 - a stroke